davidmallasen/LiveChess2FEN/README.md

     - tqdm

 2. Depending on the inference engine install the following dependencies:
-    - (Optional) Keras with tensorflow backend.
+    - Keras with tensorflow backend.
 Slower than ONNX.
     - ONNX Runtime.
     - (Optional) TensorRT.
 Fastest available, although more tricky to set up.